husthuaan/AoANet/README.md

 ## Reference

-If you find this repo useful, please consider citing:
+If you find this repo helpful, please consider citing:

 ```
 @inproceedings{huang2019attention,